vinaychilukuri/vinaychilukuri.github.io/_cases/3 - sales-sim.md

 ![empathy-map center]({{page.img_dir}}/sales-emp-map.png)

-It was clear that though imparting a sales process was important, there were other pressing pain points that were hindering sales people to get better at their jobs.
+I've learnt that though teaching a formal process was important for someone at the start of their career, there were other pressing pain points.
+Moreover, this was not something people were conscious of.
 Targeting a pain point that people are aware of leads to better adoption of a solution.

 ## Proposing a solution — How might we?
 From my observations, a sales person needed the most support in the context of a **client meeting.** Meetings are critical in making progress - be it qualifying a lead, negotiating with them, or closing a deal.
 The better the meeting, the better the prospect of a deal.